SheetalMaurya/MvvmCross-Wiki/Service-Location-and-Inversion-of-Control.md

 - no `Foo` is created initially
 - the first time any code calls `Mvx.Resolve<IFoo>()` then a new `Foo` will be created and returned
 - all subsequent calls will get the same instance that was created the first time

+An alternative syntax for lazy singleton registration - especially useful when the registered type requires constructor dependency injection - is:

+        // every time someone needs an IFoo they will get the same one Mvx.LazyConstructAndRegisterSingleton<IFoo, Foo>();

 ### 'Dynamic' Registration